 Stage 2

-If you still disagree with the assessment outcome, you should notify your tutor/assessor that you are appealing, complete the appeal form, together with appropriate evidence, and send it to the Curriculum Lead, either via your tutor/assessor or via the ACL Centre.
-If you would like help in completing the appeal form, please speak to a member of ACL staff who will be happy to help.
+If you still disagree with the assessment outcome, you should notify your tutor/assessor that you are appealing, complete the appeal form, together with appropriate evidence, and send it to the Curriculum Lead, either via your tutor/assessor or via the ACL Centre reception.
+If you would like help in completing the appeal form, please speak to a member of ACL curriculum staff who will be happy to help.

 Stage 3